 - Be respectful.
 We hope the content on Brief Policy Perspectives generates debate and exchange of ideas; just remember to keep it civil.

 - Use headings and subheadings where appropriate to help the reader follow your argument.

 - Please cite by using hyperlinks in-text.
+Do not use academic citations.
 See existing posts for examples.

 - Policy brief: a short summary of the issue, the relevant policy options to deal with the issue, and a recommended option

 - Opinion piece: an informed personal opinion on existing or forthcoming policy

 - Article review: a review of a long-form reported article (feature pieces in publications like The Atlantic or the New York Times Magazine).
 Please include a link to the article you are reviewing.

 - Event recap: a description of policy-related events (speeches, debates, lectures, hearings, etc.)

 - Interview: a conversation with someone who works in the policy space.
 Please indicate when an answer was paraphrased or quoted verbatim.

 Please note: Submitting a piece as a guest contributor does not guarantee it will be published.
 If we do accept your submission, it will be subject to the same rigorous editing standards we apply to all writing published on this site.
 We may require the piece to undergo significant edits and revisions before it can be published.